In Microsoft's shadow, Seattle's tech scene surges

 Many of the glass and steel buildings were built by Paul Allen, the second-richest -- behind Bill Gates -- of the numerous ex-Microsoft employees who have taken the wealth and expertise earned in the personal computer era and applied it to new ventures.

-The anchor tenant of the neighbourhood is Amazon.com (AMZN.O), the Web 1.0 retailer that, unlike most of its brethren from the dot-com era, has evolved into a lasting powerhouse.
+The anchor tenant of the neighborhood is Amazon.com, the Web 1.0 retailer that, unlike most of its brethren from the dot-com era, has evolved into a lasting powerhouse.
 Electric streetcars hiss past its new headquarters while the lake glistens in the distance.

-Among the new kids on the block is Salesforce.com (CRM.N), the fast-growing champion of so-called cloud computing.
+Among the new kids on the block is Salesforce.com, the fast-growing champion of so-called cloud computing.
 A five-minute walk south is Facebook's new office, double the size of its current rented space, which has jumped from three engineers to 60 in little more than a year.

 Zynga, the online gaming company that is poised for a huge public stock offering, recently took up space just south of downtown alongside other start-up companies.
-Google (GOOG.O) has two growing centres in Seattle and nearby suburbs, with more than 900 employees.
+Google has two growing centers in Seattle and nearby suburbs, with more than 900 employees.

 "It is availability of talent, and relevant talent," said Frank Artale, a partner at venture capital firm Ignition, located just across Lake Washington from Seattle.
 "That's why we attract people to do things in our state."